quokka867/GuardHunter/README.md

 - Under Secure Boot, the module must be loaded into the kernel via manual mapping.

+## Recommendations

+- The module must be initialized within approximately 2 minutes and 10 seconds of system startup to prevent potential desynchronization that would result in bug check 0x109 (CRITICAL_STRUCTURE_CORRUPTION).

 ## Tested Windows Builds

 The module was successfully tested on Windows builds: